eileenkuang/defuse/README.md

 # defuse
-Timed digital escape room with mini challenges to defuse a bomb!
+Java GUI based digital escape room - solve mini challenges to beat the timer and defuse the bomb safely!